Recently Enrolled MPH Students

 If you were already enrolled in the Friedman School when you applied to the MPH program, then you have already done many of the things you needed to do for enrollment purposes.
 However, we will invite you to attend all Public Health Orientation related events, as they will introduce you to the offices and people in the Public Health programs you will work with in the coming months to complete your dual degree program, as well as other Public Health students in the program.

-If you have any questions, feel free to contact Dean Aviva Must, the Public Health Programs faculty advisor for the program.
+If you have any questions, feel free to contact Professor Aviva Must, the Public Health Programs faculty advisor for the program.

 As a student enrolled in the dual Physician Assistant/MPH program, you will begin your program at Tufts by taking MPH courses during your first year of the program.
 Since you are going to be in classes with the other new MPH students, you should attend the Public Health Orientation this year.
 Next year, for your first semester of the PA program in January 2024, you will attend the PA Program Orientation.